Adrift: The Curious Tale of the Lego Lost at Sea by Tracey Williams #20BOS26 No 1

 “It looks like James Bond had it wrong.
 It’s not diamonds that are forever.
 It’s actually plastic.”

 This small hardback book, published in 2022, is beautifully produced.
-It is full of wonderful photos of Lego, and other flotsam in situ, illustrated in full colour throughout.
+It is full of wonderful photos of Lego, and other flotsam in situ, illustrated in full colour throughout and each chapter begins with a sea/beachcombing-related poem.
 Many watercolour scenes also accompany the text – I presume these are by the author as I couldn’t find a credit for them.
 There are maps, a useful glossary – I now know that fykiaphobia is the fear of seaweed, a full index plus bibliography and list of websites to visit.

 You can find the author on X at @LegoLostAtSea where she shares all the latest finds.
 It’s hard to believe that pieces are still being uncovered from 29 years ago, but such is the persistence of plastic in the environment, in spite of its usefulness as a material.
 There’s a lesson for us all there.